jabaliKaranam/sc2_queen_injects/readme.md

 The batch file produces a log which might be useful in fixing any issues.

-### For the exe file
-Recommendation is to use a hotkey bind to the exe file.
+During the injection sequence, if you move your mouse to the corner of the screen, the application will stop.
+This is a safety feature.